-Cranial molding helmets (cranial remolding orthosis, billed with S1040) used to facilitate a successful post-surgical outcome are covered.
-For all indications, refer to the Medical Policy titled Plagiocephaly and Craniosynostosis Treatment.
+Cranial molding helmets (cranial remolding orthosis, billed with HCPCS code S1040) are covered when they meet medical criteria.
+For all indications, refer to the Medical Policy titled Plagiocephaly and Craniosynostosis Treatment (for Idaho Only).

 Note: A protective helmet (HCPCS codes A8000-A8004) is not a cranial remolding device.
 It is considered a safety device worn to prevent injury to the head rather than a device needed for active treatment.